Fondazione Alda Fendi - Esperimenti by Jean Nouvel

 Jean Nouvel’s first project in Rome—the new headquarters of the multidisciplinary arts organization Fondazione Alda Fendi - Esperimenti—is in Velabro, the quarter where the mythic baby twins Romulus and Remus, who founded the city, were supposedly discovered in a basket on a bank of the Tiber.
 The building is adjacent to the Arch of Janus, not far from the Imperial Fora.

-Nouvel created the six-story, 38,000-square-foot complex, called Rhinoceros—whose name alludes to the resin statue by Urs Fischer that sits outside the building, symbolizing the power of Rome’s imperial history—out of three contiguous apartment buildings.
+Nouvel created the six-story, 38,000-square-foot complex, called Rhinoceros—whose name alludes to the resin statue that sits outside the building, symbolizing the power of Rome’s imperial history—out of three contiguous apartment buildings.
 Erected between the 17th and 19th centuries, the structures were in a parlous state when the foundation, started by Alda Fendi, acquired them.
 Nouvel was selected for his “very strong approach,” says Fendi, which is “hard, sometimes.
 But at the same time, he is very respectful of history and has very poetic spirit.”

 Fendi created her foundation, which aims to break down barriers between art, theater, literature, music, and performance, after the fashion powerhouse established by her parents was sold to luxury-goods group LVMH in 2001.
 The organization has mounted many provocative, avant-garde happenings in its previous home, at the Palazzo Roccagiovine, above the Forum of Trajan, and at other locations in Rome.
 In this new setting, which Nouvel describes as an “artists’ village,” Fendi also initiated a partnership to exhibit work loaned by the Hermitage Museum.